CALROB/tauc-speedtest/README.md

 >
 > `client_max_body_size` has been set to 200MB; adjust this if you'd like a larger upload size.

-5. Run Docker Compose `docker-compose up -d`
+5. Run Docker Compose `docker compose up -d`

 > [!NOTE]
 > This will start nginx on port 80.
 If you are already using this port on your server, you will need to rebind by adjusting the `docker-compose.yml` file and changing the ports to something like: